 - d.
 Complete ASAM CONTINUUM assessment if meet DSM Criteria or ASAM screener for Youth and Young Adults if meet EPSDT Criteria within the specified time periods per the County Provider Manual. - 4.
-Adults 21 Years of Age and Older - Must meet criteria for at least one diagnosis from the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) for Substance-Related and Addictive Disorders, except for Tobacco-Related Disorders and Non-Substance-Related Disorders; OR - Meet criteria for at least one diagnosis from the current DSM for Substance-Related Disorders and Non-Substance-Related Disorders prior to being incarcerated or during incarceration as determined by substance use history; AND - c.
-Complete the ASAM CONTINUUM assessment within the specified time periods per SAPC's Provider Manual. - M. Every effort will be made to admit individuals seeking care and to better outreach to and engage those who need care but aren't seeking it out.
-If an individual would not benefit from services at this agency or location but would benefit from services provided at a separate agency in SAPC's network, a referral and connection will be made to that the agency better equipped to meet the needs of the individual seeking care. - 1.
-Providing contact information for a different location or agency without a facilitated handoff to schedule an intake is insufficient. - 2.
-Staff will contact the new agency and secure a same-day appointment if available and provide transportation to the location.
-If a same-day appointment is not available, a new location will be identified.

-3. Use www.RecoverLA.org, or the web-based SAPC Provider Directory - Service and Bed Availability Tool (SBAT) to help identify providers who are accepting admissions.

-N. [Add other topic areas as needed]
+Adults 21 Years of Age and Older - a.
+Must meet criteria for at least one diagnosis from the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) for Substance-Related and Addictive Disorders, except for Tobacco-Related Disorders and Non-Substance-Related Disorders; OR - Meet criteria for at least one diagnosis from the current DSM for Substance-Related Disorders and Non-Substance-Related Disorders prior to being incarcerated or during incarceration as determined by substance use history; AND - c.
+Complete the ASAM CONTINUUM assessment within the specified time periods per SAPC's Provider Manual. - K. Every effort will be made to admit individuals seeking care and to better outreach to and engage those who need care but aren't seeking it out.
+If an individual would not benefit from services at this agency or location but would benefit from services provided at a separate agency in SAPC's network, a referral and connection will be made to that the agency better equipped to meet the needs of the individual seeking care. - Providing contact information for a different location or agency is insufficient. - Staff will contact the new agency and secure a same-day appointment if available and provide transportation to the location.
+If a same-day appointment is not available, a new location will be identified. - 3.
+Use www.RecoverLA.org, or the web-based SAPC Provider Directory Service and Bed Availability Tool (SBAT) to help identify providers who are accepting admissions. - L. [Add other topic areas as needed] - V. Admission and Intake Process: Agency staff must make every effort to ensure that the process of enrolling into treatment welcomes patients into care and takes into account how much each individual can effectively accomplish or tolerate without becoming overwhelmed.
+This means that individuals needs are considered before the needs of the process; and clinical documentation may need to completed over multiple sessions when needed.
+This is to better ensure the individual returns for subsequent services.